- Comfortable bed with no ‘stuck in the mud’ feeling

 Pricing & Coupon Code

-Pricing for the Casper Essential is very affordable.
+Pricing for the Casper Essential is pretty affordable.
 It’s basically priced just in between Tuft & Needle and Love & Sleep.

 As far as coupon codes, we don’t have an exclusive with Casper, though they do occasionally run specials.
 You can check Casper.com to see if they’re running any specials at the moment.